 Due to timing, Arash had to drop out, so I hired Steven Knudsen and he came up with this new set of characters.

-And then did a bunch of round tripping between that and Final Cut Pro, where I assembled the final animated scenes.
+And then I did a bunch of round tripping between Logic Pro and Final Cut Pro, where I assembled the story reels, as well as the final animated scenes later in the process.

 Each row represents a video.

 Each color a different person or team